Is it legal to put security cameras in common areas?

 Who can monitor security cameras placed in common areas?

 Strict rules about who can monitor security cameras are not the norm.
 However, it can be a good idea to limit access to managers or security personnel and to make sure these employees have passed a background check.
-This can reduce concerns about cameras being used inappropriately, such as by a staff member stalking a tenant.
-It is good practice to routinely change the password, particularly after personnel changes or a tenant that was provided access moves out.
+This can reduce concerns about cameras being used inappropriately, such as a staff member stalking a tenant.
+It is good practice to routinely change the password or however the security cameras are accessed, particularly after personnel changes or if a tenant that was provided access moves out.

 Is it safe to use smart technology to control locks?

-An important concern with smart locks is that they may need to meet the fire code.
-Some smart locks are designed to fail in the locked position to prevent burglaries during power outages, but these need to open from the inside to let people escape during a fire.
+An important concern with smart locks is that they may need to meet fire codes.
+Some smart locks are designed to fail in the locked position to prevent burglaries during power outages, but can be opened from the inside to let people escape during a fire.

 Should I let tenants install smart tech security, such as locks or cameras?